BarshaC/mit-ocw-6-00-intro-to-cs-and-prog-fa-08/readme.md

 Status:

-pset1, pset2, pset3, pset4, pset5, pset6, pset7, pset9, pset10 are done!\n
+pset1, pset2, pset3, pset4, pset5, pset6, pset7, pset9, pset10 are done!

-pset8 is partially done.\n
+pset8 is partially done.
-pset11 is partially done. \n
+pset11 is partially done.
-pset12 is yet to start. \n
+pset12 is yet to start.